vxc-/jquery-parallax/README.md

 # jquery-parallax.js

-Simple Parallax heavily costumizable plugin that creates the desired effect by moving the element background-position.
+Simple **heavily costumizable** Parallax plugin that creates the desired effect by animating the element background-position.

 By avoiding translated animations, lowers the system requirements to obtain smooth and nice results.

 ## Author